rusty-gorillas-team/rusty-gorillas/README.md

 ## Contribution guidelines

+In order to keep the code style uniform, we use `rustfmt` and `clippy`.
+You can install them like:
+- `rustup component add rustfmt-preview`
+- `rustup component add clippy-preview`

-The work on the project is organised via GitHub Issues.
+The work on the project is organised via [GitHub Issues](https://github.com/rusty-gorillas-team/rusty-gorillas/issues).

 Please create a separate branch for each issue.

+Once ready:
+- please run `cargo fmt` and `cargo clippy` and resolve any formal issues it might discover
-Once ready, create Pull request and ask other team member for code review.
+- create Pull request and ask other team member for code review